 A refreshing story.
 Great screenplay.
 Taut direction.
 Add the dynamic talent of Irrffan Khan and new to Bollywood, Malayalam actress, Parvathy in lead roles and you have one hell of a package on hand.

-Crackling chemistry between the two lead actors, aided by smooth performances by both and your eyes are glued to the screen wanting to know what will happen next.
+The crackling chemistry between the two lead actors, aided by smooth performances by both, and your eyes are glued to the screen wanting to know what will happen next.

 This movie is a Qarib Qarib Hit for me and the only thing stopping it from being a full-fledged hit is that I would call it a class film and not a mass film.

 Qarib Qarib Singlle gets 4 Stars from me.